A Beginner's Guide to Mixing Resin and Hardener

-There are 3 simple steps when measuring and mixing epoxy resin and hardener to ensure a perfect pour:
+3 simple steps for measuring and stirring epoxy resin and hardener for a perfect pour:

 • Determine how much epoxy resin you'll need